RTMecha/BetterLegacy/snapshots.md

 - Player stop boost function no longer depends on the moveable state of the player.

 ### Interfaces
-- Introducing a new variable system.
-Most JSON values in custom interfaces can be set to a variable or function.
-- Implemented interface list.
-This allows for easier interface branching and interface loading.
 - Due to the interface list feature, some interfaces have been combined into one file and there's also some new tests to demonstrate the capabilities of the interface now.
 - Updated the splash text.